-If you plan a RTW trip, the big concern is always the same: Money.
+If you plan a trip around the world, the biggest concern is always the same: money.
 Obviously, you want to cover all of your travel costs.

 It's not as difficult to save a lot of money in a short amount of time as you might think.
 It's about setting the right priorities.
 While others save money for a long period of time, I wanted to save money as quickly as possible.
 Once I committed myself to the new lifestyle, it was rather easy to save up more than 10,000 € within 10 months.